segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

     - Use for Hive table metadata
     - Use for Spark table metadata
     <!--- ![Select to use for both Have and Spark table metadata](images/02_hive-spark-table.png) --->
-5. Select **Next** to move to Step 2: Hardware.
+5. Select **Next** to proceed to Step 2: Hardware.
-6. Under the Networking section, select a Network and EC2 Subnet (either public or private) for your EMR instance.
+6. Under the Networking section, select a Network (the VPC you created in [Step 1](#step-1---create-a-vpc-and-an-s3-bucket)) and EC2 Subnet for your EMR instance.
 Creating the cluster in a private subnet is more secure, but requires additional configuration, while creating a cluster in a public subnet leaves it accessible from the Internet.
-Users who create clusters in public EC2 subnets can configure strict security groups for EMR clusters on public subnets to prevent inbound access.
+Users who create clusters in public subnets can configure strict security groups to prevent unauthorized inbound EMR cluster access.
 See Amazon's document, [Amazon VPC Options - Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-clusters-in-a-vpc.html) for more information.
-As a best practice, Segment recommends that you consult with your network and security teams before you configure your EMR cluster.

 7. In the Cluster Nodes and Instances section, create a cluster that includes the following on-demand nodes:
    - **1** master node